Higher/Degree Apprenticeship Healthcare Science Practitioner (Clinical Engineering)

 - GCSE: Grade C/4 or above in English and Mathematics or equivalent (we accept Functional Skills Level 2 in Maths and English).

-- A-level subjects: Grade C or above in one of the subject requirements shown above
+- A-level subjects: Grade C or above in one of the subject requirements shown below.

-- Specific subjects: Clinical Engineering: at least one relevant STEM subject (e.g. physics, engineering or Mathematics) at 32 points/Grade C or higher.
+- Specific subjects: At least one relevant STEM subject (for example, Physics, Engineering or Mathematics) at 32 points/Grade C or higher.

 - EDEXCEL (BTEC) Diploma: You'll need a minimum of five units in a relevant STEM Subject.
 You may be asked to do more based on the size of your units.
 Please list the units you're studying in your application.
 For further advice on acceptable units, please email us.
 For information on required Guided Learning Hours please see our minimum entry requirements page.

 - Access: 15 Level 3 credits at merit or above in the subjects shown above

 - Baccalaureate IB: At least Grade 5 in a higher level subject in one of the subjects shown above.